 Recommended tools for this course include:

-Tip: Within an encyclopedia, use very simple terms e.g., japanese internment, residential schools, midwifery, World War I etc.
+Tip: Within an encyclopedia, use one or two very simple search terms e.g., japanese internment, residential schools, midwifery, World War I etc.

-- use search terms you imagine an expert would use, take notes as you come upon new terms
+- when searching for your sources, use search terms you imagine an expert would use, take notes as you come upon new terms.
+Brainstorm for related terms.

 - Avoid long strings of words and sentence fragments when you search: